 In essence, there is no strict hypothesis-driven precedent for searching for epistasis as there is for additive effects, and yet the question of epistasis in complex traits is often at the forefront of debate.
-In this review we will survey emerging methodology for the detection of epistasis, summarize current examples of epistasis impacting human complex traits from the literature, discuss the contexts in which epistasis may or may not be important, and suggest guidelines on what constitutes credible statistical support from empirical studies and how this should be reported.
+So why is epistasis of such interest?
+The major objectives of GWAS can be reduced down to two main categories.
+The first is to use knowledge of the genomic properties of the causal variants influencing a particular trait to further understand its underlying biology.
+The second is to use the estimated effects of causal variants to improve prediction of phenotypic outcomes.
+Should the genetic architecture of a trait be comprised of substantial epistasis then identifying epistatic variants could be beneficial to both of the major objectives of GWAS: identifying instances of functional epistasis could be informative in understanding biological mechanisms; whereas should substantial levels of statistical epistasis exist then genetic prediction of complex traits could potentially be improved beyond the theoretical limit imposed by the estimate of narrow-sense heritability.

+To this end, the past few years have seen remarkable activity in the development of methodology and software for the detection of epistasis.
+In this review we will survey these emerging tools.
+Following on, we aim to take a cold, hard look at the latest empirical evidence for the importance of epistasis and the potential utility in searching for genetic interactions.

 Methods for detecting epistasis

 Despite the severe challenges in robust detection of epistasis for human complex traits (BOX1), the past five years have seen rapid development of methods for studying epistasis in human complex traits2–7.
 Methods ranging from conventional regression-based methods to nature-inspired algorithms are continually being developed (Figure 1).
-Most methods use SNP-based tests for pairwise or high order interactions in GWAS data via either an exhaustive search of all SNP combinations or testing of a reduced, preselected set.
-In addition, methods have been developed to assess interactions between groups of SNPs (e.g. genes) or functional modules (e.g. pathway or network).
+Most methods use SNP-based tests for pairwise or higher-order interactions in GWAS data via either an exhaustive search of all SNP combinations or testing of a reduced, preselected set.
+[Au: please add 1 or 2 sentences as a layman’s introduction to what these methods in essence are trying to detect in order to infer epistasis i.e. what non-additive statistical signal does an ‘interaction’ result in?
+(I have added clarification to the introduction explicitly mentioning that epistasis results from interactions between variants, hence rationalizing why interactions would be sought by the methods.)]
+In a pairwise exhaustive search of a GWAS cohort (typically with a low couple of thousands of samples each genotyped by < 500 000 SNPs), the primary goal is to identify interacting SNPs from a search space of many billions of pairwise tests (strictly n(n-1)/2 given n SNPs).
+Such a search creates a huge computational burden and also a major statistical challenge of achieving significance thresholds derived following Bonferroni correction of the number of tests performed.
+In addition, methods have been developed to assess interactions between groups of SNPs; for example, SNPs grouped into genes or into functional modules (pathways or networks).
 As a broad generalization, approaches that search all pairs of SNPs for evidence of all types of epistasis can be termed “hypothesis free” whereas those which restrict themselves to searching subsets of SNPs and/or types of epistasis may be termed “hypothesis driven”.
-Because of the size of the parameter space to search and the number of analyses performed, hypothesis free approaches pose a major challenge and one of the key recent achievements in recent years is that computational barriers have been bypassed and an exhaustive search for pairwise interactions has become a more routine exercise8–12.
-Here we provide an overview of the developments since Cordell’s review13 with a focus on hypothesis-free, genome-wide methods.
+Because of the size of the parameter space to search and the number of analyses performed, hypothesis-free approaches pose a major challenge and one of the key achievements in recent years is that computational barriers have been bypassed and an exhaustive search for pairwise interactions has become a more routine exercise8–12.
+Here we provide an overview of the developments in methodology since an earlier review by Cordell13 with a focus on hypothesis-free, genome-wide methods.